Skip to main content

 Platform services

 • Run three copies of stateful services for high availability in the clustered and large-scale tiers.
+Note the shared databases (Postgres connection limit; the analytics store) are a stateful ceiling that scaling stateless replicas does not lift — scale the datastore itself for high req/s.

 Inference nodes